Pupil Services and Special Education

 factors; prioritize the wishes of the parent, guardian, or unaccompanied youth; and

-stability is not in the best interest of the child or youth. - Transportation to the school of origin is required, including until the end of the academic
+include a written explanation and the right to appeal if the LEA determines that the school stability is not in the best interest of the child or youth. - Transportation to the school of origin is required, including until the end of the academic year when a student obtains permanent housing.

 School Enrollment and Full Participation